 - Increase the likelihood of long-term success in maintaining weight loss

 Insurance coverage for this type of procedure varies widely from one insurer to another.
-Most insurers will cover a portion or all of the cost when they consider the surgery medically necessary.
+Most insurers will cover a portion or all of the cost when considering the surgery medically necessary.

 To qualify for insurance coverage, you must meet certain criteria, such as having a Body Mass Index (BMI) over 40 or above 35 with other serious medical conditions related to your weight.
 You may also need documentation showing that you have attempted dieting unsuccessfully frequently before deciding to proceed with bariatric surgery.
 Your physician should be able to provide any additional information about insurance requirements and recommendations for meeting these standards if needed.